 How standards save lives

-So, would a better government standard really make any difference to your air?
-Yes.
-Here’s how.
+Here’s how a better government standard would make a difference to your air.

 When an industrial polluter wants to open a new facility, it must apply for air permits.
 Those permits will only be given if the operator can show that the added pollution won’t tip the region’s air quality over the legal limits.